Bonitasoft-Community/bonita-camp/docs/en/03-forms.md

    Failed response value | `formOutput._submitError`
    Target URL on success | `/bonita`

-1. Add a widget to approve the request:
+1. Modifiy the *Submit* widget to approve the request:
-   - Drag a **Button** widget from the palette and drop it on the "6 column" zone located on the right of the *Reject* button
    - Configure the widget as following:

    Property | Value